How To Find My Praxis Scores

 3. Access Your Score Report Online

-How to do it: Log in to your ETS account and navigate to the "View Scores" section.
+How to do it: Log in to your ETS account and manage to the "View Scores" section.
 You will see a list of your completed Praxis exams.
 Click on the exam for which you want to view the score report.
 You can view your score report online, download it as a PDF, or print a copy for your records.

 4. Understand Your Score Report